Manufacturing Processes

 - Use standard drill sizes

-- Flat bottom requires end mill (drills leave conical point)
+- Flat bottom requires an end mill (drills leave a conical point)

 - Chamfer or radius hole entrance